Bhakti2304/GitLab-Pipeline/README.md

 # GitLab-Pipeline

-	GitLab is an app to run in Pipeline.
+- GitLab is an app to run in Pipeline.
 	- Can be installed on many OS
 	- Application that runs job in a pipeline
-	- Can also be installed on cloud an on-prem
+	- Can also be installed on cloud and on-prem
 	- Also run on Shell, Docker and K8S

 - Docker person register that agent with a token.
 It established a trust relationship between GitLab instance and a communication channel.